xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_ant.md

 6.1 Update metamodels (`ooaofooa` and `mcooa`).
 6.2 Update editor.
 6.3 Analyze and document enforcement in Verifier.
-6.3.1 R3307
-In Verifier, Runtime Value is a key class used to store and move information in the runtime instances of an executing model.  `R3307` links a Runtime Value to a Data Type (`S_DT`).
 6.4 Analyze and document enforcement in model compilers.
-6.4.1 R820
-In MC-3020, Value (`V_VAL`) is the key class dealing with the dynamics of data in action bodies.  `R820` links Value to Data Type (`S_DT`) (and thus to User Data Type and Range).
-Upon first analysis, it looks like R820 is traversed in 3 places representing the 3 places where range checking should be implemented.
-6.4.1.1 Assignment Statement
-A value moves from one value to another during an assignment.
-A value moves from the right-hand side (rhs) to left-hand side (lhs) across the assignment operator ('=').
-The left-hand value (lval) receives the right-hand value (rval).
-6.4.1.1.1 hmmm
-Research where this is necessary.
-Depending upon type compatiblity, this may be superfluous.
-In some situations the rhs has already been checked and is therefore O.K. to be applied to the lhs.
-Immediate data assignement is an example where the checking must occur.
-6.4.1.2 Binary Operation
-When two values are combined with an operator, a new value is produced.
-The new value type is discovered across R820.
-6.4.1.3 Actual Parameters
 6.5 Implement test cases.

 ### 7. Acceptance Test